Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 As far as the supporting documents for tax returns, typically you want to keep them for at least three years after the tax return is filed.
 That’s because the IRS typically can go back three years to audit returns.
 So, that’s how long you keep documents supporting that tax return.

-While it may seem that three years is the limit, there are documents you’ll have much longer.
+While it may seem that three years is the limit, there are documents you’ll want to have much longer.
 For example, I’ve owned my house for 17 years.
 When I sell it, if I have a big profit, I might have to pay taxes on part of the gain.
 To reduce my taxes, I’ll need to show the money I’ve put into the house.
 So, I’ve kept all the receipts for improvements, some dating back to the first year I owned the house.
 I’ll have to continue holding that paperwork for another three years after I sell the house and report the sale on my tax return.

 So, there are documents you’ll keep longer than three years.
 There are also exceptions to the three-year rule.
 If you underreport your income by 25%, the statute of limitations is doubled to six years.
 If you filed a fraudulent return, the IRS can go back to the days the dinosaurs roamed the Earth.
 But if you’re a typical taxpayer reporting your income and doing things the right way, three years is your answer.
 If you aren’t doing things the right way, it could be longer.